theroyalwhee0/dynasty/README.md

 See the [examples](./examples/Examples.md) for more usage demonstrations.

-## Differences from Dynasty 1.x
+## Differences from Dynasty v1
-Dynasty v2 is a complete rewrite of Dynasty 1.x.
-The librarie's approach to dependency injection is completly different.
+Dynasty v2 is a complete rewrite of Dynasty v1.
+The library's approach to dependency injection is completly different.
 Dynasty v2 does not have a dependency graph.
 Instead, it helps the developer to manage their dependencies explicitly.
 Instead of using string-keyed dependencies, Dynasty v2 manages dependencies as normal typed TypeScript variables.
 Dynasty v2 is built as an ESModule library.

 ## Links